astronomer/astro-docs/enterprise/v0.25/04_deploy/02_configure-deployment.md

 ## Kubernetes Executor: Set Extra Capacity

-On Astronomer, resources required for the [KubernetesPodOperator](https://www.astronomer.io/docs/enterprise/v0.25/customize-airflow/kubepodoperator) or the Kubernetes Executor are set as **Extra Capacity**.
+On Astronomer, resources required for the [KubernetesPodOperator](https://www.astronomer.io/docs/enterprise/v0.25/customize-airflow/kubepodoperator) or the [Kubernetes Namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) are set as **Extra Capacity**.

 The Kubernetes Executor and KubernetesPodOperator each spin up an individual Kubernetes pod for each task that needs to be executed, then spin down the pod once that task is completed.